whatagoodbot/miss-groupie/README.md

 **Upvote**

-While a track is playing simply send a message containing _only_ a 👍
+Native voting is supported in all clients that provide it.
+For those that don't you can simply send a message containing _only_ a 👍 while a track is playing

 **Downvote**

-While a track is playing simply send a message containing _only_ a 👎
+Native voting is supported in all clients that provide it.
+For those that don't you can simply send a message containing _only_ a 👎 while a track is playing

 **Starring**

-While a track is playing simply send a message containing _only_ a ⭐️ (also supports 🌟 & * - just the asterix above the 8 key)
+Native voting is supported in all clients that provide it.
+For those that don't you can simply send a message containing _only_ a ⭐️ (also supports 🌟 & * - just the asterix above the 8 key) while a track is playing

 ### Statistics
 A bunch of data gets collected when songs play or users vote - these can be used to view interesting statistics.
 They can be individual for the user, or grouped for the room.